Mountainous areas of California, plus a small area of northwest Nevada and southwest Oregon

 Mountains; rocky, high elevation areas, talus slopes, roadsides

 Ovate, about an inch long, with small teeth along the edges

-grow at the top of short reddish stalks rising a few inches above the leaf clusters, and often point sideways, all in the same direction.
-Individual flowers are just over an inch in length, tubular at the base, with five small lobes at the tip, two curved back upwards and 3 below; all have an inner coating of short white hairs.
+The numerous pink flowers of penstemon newberryi grow at the top of short reddish stalks rising a few inches above the leaf clusters, and often point sideways, all in the same direction.
+Individual flowers are just over an inch in length, tubular at the base, with five small lobes at the tip, two curved back upwards and three below; all have an inner coating of short white hairs.
 There are five stamens inside.
-The plant is shrublike when mature, as the lower portions of the stems become woody.
-Rocky locations are favoured, at medium to high elevations.
+Sepals are around a third as long as the tube and, like the pedicels and upper stem, have a covering of glandular hairs.